Attorney Advertising & Trademark Use Disclaimer

 Additional Disclosures for California Compliance (For California Residents)

-If you are a resident of the European Union, you have certain data protection rights under the California Civil Code Section 1798.83 and the California Consumer Privacy Act of 2018 (“CCPA”).
+If you are a resident of the California, you have certain data protection rights under the California Civil Code Section 1798.83 and the California Consumer Privacy Act of 2018 (“CCPA”).

 CCPA Opt Out

 We do not sell, as defined in the CCPA, personal information we collect, and will not sell it without providing a right to opt out.

 Right to Inquire

 While we do not share personal information with others for their marketing purposes unrelated to us, under California Civil Code Section 1798.83, if you live in California and your business relationship with us is mainly for personal, family, or household purposes, you may ask us about the information we release to other organizations for their marketing purposes.

 Some browsers have a “Do Not Track” feature that lets you tell websites that you do not want to have your online activities tracked.
 At this time, we do not respond to browser “Do Not Track” signals.

 Cookies and Pixels

 In accordance with your right to non-discrimination, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels for the services we provide.

 Any CCPA-permitted financial incentive we offer will reasonably relate to the value of your personal information, and we will provide written terms that describe clearly the nature of such an offer.
 Participation in a financial incentive program requires your prior opt-in consent, which you may revoke at any time.